machinateur/twig-comment-lexer/README.md

 A custom twig lexer and extension to make comments available for parsing.

 Comments like the one below are usually not available in twig for parsing.
+They're skipped.

 ```
 {# some comment text #}